 Given that this region is incredibly remote and had no other source of aid, they were compelled to take matters in their own hands.

-SOPA has expanded its services in the last three years to include ongoing medical/dental care throughout the year to the most serious cases.
+SOPA has expanded its services in the last four years to include ongoing medical/dental care throughout the year to the most serious cases.
 Many of these patients need surgery and follow-up treatment in Lima where we find the facilities, surgeons and supporting volunteers.

-With the donations we have collected to date, SOPA has been able to purchase medical equipment such as a dental chair, x-ray machine, medicine, vitamins and school supplies.
+With the donations we have collected to date, SOPA has been able to purchase medical equipment such as 6 dental chair, an x-ray machine, medicine, vitamins and school supplies.
 These items have helped to establish an infrastructure that we are able to leverage and improve the quality of care we are able to provide.

 Our long-term plan includes building a medical post in an annex, where we will be able to provide annual medical care to the community, not only in October, but throughout the year.